Signup for itopia and Google Cloud here

 In case you're launching a deployment hosted in multiple regions.
 Add all of them in this step.

 Companies with multiple sites located in different states, countries or continents can now be deployed under single domain with their environment created in Google datacenter that's close to their physical location.

-Just select the region and add it with the green plus sign.
+Just select the region and add it clicking "ADD REGION" button.

 On the bottom of the screen you can check the instances that will be created.
 You can add additional instances like app/ web/ database servers clicking on the green plus sign on the right.

 If you need to edit resources (RAM/ CPU) on any other selected instance, just click the pencil icon:

 At this step, hovering your mouse over the green + sign on the right, you can also import any existing app/ web/ database servers to your itopia deployment.
 They must be part of the GCP project that you selected in the previous steps.
 Learn how to import existing GCP servers here.

 Once done, click Next and you'll get the summary of your settings